lgcosmo/Cosmo_et_al_mutualistic_coevolution_mosaic/README.md

 (18) gvar - Parameter that controls the additive genetic variance.\
 (19) rho - Parameter that controls the slope of species adaptive landscape.\
 (20) prop_hot - Proportion of hotspots in the metacommunity.\
-(21) climchange - Amount of directional climate change in the simulation.\
+(21) climchange - Amount of directional climate change in the simulation.

-main_functions.jl/aux_functions.jl: Julia functions used to run the model numerical simulations.\
+main_functions.jl and aux_functions.jl: Julia functions used to run the model numerical simulations.\
 main_simulations_mosaic.jl: script to reproduce the numerical simulations of the model used in the main text (figure 2 to figure 4c).\
 main_simulations_network.jl: script to reproduce the numerical simulations and results of figure 4d in the main text.\